 Which dishwasher water softener to choose?

-When your business needs a constant access to soft water, NEMO water softener with dual resin tank will be the best choice.
-NEMO delivers soft water constantly, even during resin regeneration process.
+When your business needs constant access to soft water, NEMO water softener with a dual resin tank will be the best choice.
+NEMO delivers soft water nonstop, even during the resin regeneration process.

-All the Bluefilters water softeners operate automatically and represent good cost-to-value ratio.
-Additionally, the installation is easy and does not require specialist plumbing knowledge.
+All the Bluefilters water softeners operate automatically and represent a good cost-to-value ratio.
+Additionally, the installation is easy and does not require special plumbing knowledge.